ruhani-j/boardventure-boardgame/report.md

 Certain spaces on the board will feature action cards with unique actions.
-When a player lands on one of these spaces, they must complete the associated mini game before proceeding.
-These mini games will serve as a core gameplay mechanic, adding variety and strategy to the experience.
+When a player lands on one of these spaces, they must complete the associated action, often automated, before proceeding.
+These actions serve as a core gameplay mechanic, adding variety and strategy to the experience.

 **c.
 Currency & Score Tracking System**